chargeITmobility/bsm-python/doc/examples/chargy.md

 Finally, the array [`signedMeterValues`](data/ev-charging-chargy.json#L16) contains snapshot data.
 Each item of this array represents a snapshot where the first item is the start snapshot and the last one the end snapshot.

+In contrast to [Document Identification](chargy.md#document-identification) and [Place Information](chargy.md#place-information) which needs to be filled in by the entity generating the Chargy JSON document, the data presented here is completely taken from the meter.

 ##### Snapshot Objects